 Aachen, the spa city which is close to Germany’s border with Belgium and the Netherlands, takes up a beautiful winter wonderland set up during Christmas.

-Every year during Christmas the streets and square around the Aachen Town Hall and the Cathedral turns into winter paradise of colours, lights and seductive smells.
+Every year during Christmas, the streets and squares around the Aachen Town Hall and the Cathedral turn into a winter paradise of colours, lights and seductive smells.

 The market fascinates both the old and the young.
-There are about 120 stalls, selling all type of handmade wooden toys to mulled wine.
+There are about 120 stalls selling all types of handmade wooden toys to mulled wine.

 It is no big surprise why the Aachen Christmas Market has become an outright “must” for all individuals of Aachen and Aachen fans too.

 While you enjoy the Christmas Market at Aachen, you can take home a credible gift of Aachener Printen – a sort of Lebkuchen neighbourhood to Aachen, made with caramelized sugar and spices.

 Those interested in experiencing a more traditional Christmas market should head to Stuttgart, where all the city’s major five squares are changed every year to Christmas bazaars.
 Stuttgart is a Christmas city because of its horde of noteworthy historic buildings, structures and cobblestone boulevards.
 One of the most worth-visiting the Christmas market is one arranged in front of the Old Palace, known as Wintertraum Market.

 With over 280 tradition-decorated wooden huts and a tradition of more than 300 years, Stuttgart Christmas Market is one of the largest and oldest in Germany.
 The Weihnachtsmarkt is one of the biggest Christmas markets in Germany.

 During the Advent season, the Inner City is on fire with occasion soul as the squares are washed in merry lighting and market slow down proprietors go after the most excellent housetop stylistic layout.